COSC3020/mergesort-ClaytonBrown4741/README.md

 its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+**QUESTION**: After looking through my code a bit more, I believe that the answer to the
+worst case scenario may be $\Theta(n^2logn)$.
+I believe this due to me essentially using
+an insertion sort at the bottom of the loop for mergesort, and insertion sort's worst time
+complexity is actually $n^2$ Is this the correct answer, or is it moving
+in the wrong direction?
+If it is wrong, could you please give me some insight into where I
+may be messing up?
+Thank you in advance for your help on this.

 I used the following sources along with the various information from the slides to make my code:
 https://www.geeksforgeeks.org/in-place-merge-sort/
 https://www.studytonight.com/python-programs/python-program-for-iterative-merge-sort